Decants and moves expectations

 - landlords’ policy should clearly define emergency circumstances, and all staff should be aware of the process.
 Once the emergency has passed, a full assessment of the temporary accommodation and suitability should be completed

-- landlords should provide a support plan, and conduct needs assessment with residents considering any protected characteristics and vulnerabilities
+- landlords should provide a support plan where appropriate, and conduct a needs assessment with residents considering any protected characteristics and vulnerabilities

 - when seeking alternative accommodation, consider individual circumstances, including reasonable distances from work, family, or schools where possible